akueckes/z80pack/README.md

 	- set dazzler_descrete_scale to 1 if you prefer window sizing with full multiples of the pixel count

 ## Notes on Cromemco D+7A
+- define HAS_D7A in the appropriate sim.h file to enable this emulation
 - the D+7A now supports both audio playback and joystick inputs
 - can be configured to produce a sound file as recording of an audio sequence
 - build z80pack with WANT_SDL=YES to use SDL2 framework for display, joystick and sound (recommended)